HSE inspections | How to prepare your workplace for COVID-19 ‘spot checks’

-With many businesses back operating under new safety guidelines, the HSE and local authorities have begun visiting those who have reopened since lockdown to check they are COVID-compliant.
+The HSE and local authorities have begun visiting businesses to check they are COVID-compliant.

 Watch our webinar, “What to Expect from a COVID-19 Regulator Inspection” above, where our experts play out an example scenario and explain where the employer fell short.

 According to the HSE, almost 4,000 businesses were subjected to spot checks between 9 March and 29 June 2020.
 This represents a mixture of site visits and over-the-phone checks supported by a request for evidence including documents, photos and in some instances video footage.
 Promisingly, of those contacted so far, all but 41 businesses were deemed to be compliant after the second check.